Steve Donahue was introduced as the John R. Rockwell Head Coach of Men’s Basketball on March 17, 2015. He is the 20th head coach in program history.

 Graham returned to his alma mater after spending four seasons at Boston College under Coach Donahue, three of those as associate head coach.
 He joined the Eagles for the 2010-11 season after serving the previous five seasons as an assistant coach under Donahue at Cornell.

 Graham helped guide the Big Red to 111 victories and three Ivy League titles in his five years.
 In 2009-10, Cornell finished with a 29-5 mark and advanced to the Sweet 16 of the NCAA Tournament.
 The Big Red established school records for wins, points (2,545), three-pointers (326), and blocked shots (127).
 The season marked the program’s third straight 20-win campaign.Read more »

-Joe Mihalich Jr. was hired in April 2015 and enters his second season as an assistant coach for the University of Pennsylvania men's basketball program in 2016-17.
+Joe Mihalich Jr. was hired as an assistant coach with the University of Pennsylvania men's basketball program in April 2015.

 A Philadelphia native and the son of longtime Niagara and current Hofstra head men’s basketball coach Joe Mihalich, the move to Penn marked a return to the area for Joe Jr. He spent two seasons as a graduate assistant with the men’s basketball program at Villanova University under Jay Wright, working directly with the Wildcats’ director of basketball operations; organizing and overseeing team and summer camps; and helping out with academics, scouting and recruiting.
 During Mihalich’s time with the program, Villanova posted a 46-20 record and made two NCAA Tournament appearances.

 Prior to his arrival at Penn, Mihalich spent four years at the University of Scranton (Pa.) as the Royals’ assistant coach under head coach Carl Danzig.
 There, his primary responsibilities included recruiting, scouting, player skills’ development, overseeing daily operations, and development and implementation of game and practice plans.Read more »